SoftRyzen-internship/13candles-frontend/README.md

 - ### ExternalLink

-A link componet that is created with tag "a" and has such attributes as rel="noopener noreferrer nofollow" and target="\_blank".
+A link component that is created with tag "a" and has such attributes as rel="noopener noreferrer nofollow" and target="\_blank".
 Additionally, there is a decorative icon in the component.